GoldenBoylife/GoldenBoylife/README.md

 # Hi There!
-I'm HwiDong Hwnag!👋�
+I'm HwiDong Hwnag!👋
 Autonomous Driving Developer

-## Hope Development & Interests
+## Hope Development & Interests 🎨
 I'am studying the embedded line, I've done a lot of ATmega, ARM software engineer projects, and I've won three competitions.
 Currently, in order to become a self-driving developer, I am undergoing K-digital training, and  Iam interested in lane recognition using openCV, sensor fusion, and SLAM.